-- a) The degree to which the problem identified by the applicant is commonly found in the legal services community, thereby demonstrating that it would be of value to other LSC-funded programs; - b) The relative advantage of the project's innovations over established approaches to addressing the specified problems, thereby demonstrating that other LSC-funded programs are likely to adopt the approach; - c) The ease of replication and adaptation, based on considerations such as cost and complexity, including the applicant's plans to build the innovation in such a way that it can be directly used in other jurisdictions or can be modified at low cost for use in other jurisdictions; and - d) Whether a proposed project is replicating a prior TIG project at a reduced cost because of the benefits of replications and/or whether the project will make improvements to the prior TIG project or is adding to it a new component, thereby increasing the likelihood of additional replications.
+a) The degree to which the problem identified by the applicant is commonly found in the legal services community, thereby demonstrating that it would be of value to other LSC-funded programs:

+- b) How the proposed project will promote replication by others in the legal services community, such as a plan to share information about the project at a conference or webinar, by providing a toolkit, and/or creating an online repository through Github or a similar service. - c) The ease of replication and adaptation, based on considerations such as cost and complexity, including the applicant's plans to build the innovation in such a way that it can be directly used in other jurisdictions or can be modified at low cost for use in other jurisdictions; and - d) Whether a proposed project is replicating a prior TIG project at a reduced cost because of the benefits of replications and/or whether the project will make improvements to the prior TIG project or is adding to it a new component, thereby increasing the likelihood of additional replications.